graysonhicks/sanctum-ipsum/README.md

-#Sanctum ipsum
+# Sanctum Ipsum t

-##The holiest lorem ipsum generator on the internet
+## The holiest lorem ipsum generator on the internet

 ### Usage
 * Choose how many paragraphs you want to generate